 document.body to be the

-amp-script element and not the document's
+<amp-script> element and not the document's

 If you were to call

-document.body.appendChild(document.createElement('span')) within the
+document.body.appendChild(document.createElement('span')) within the script imported into an

-<amp-script>file in the following document:
+<amp-script> element in the following document:

 <body> <p>Hello!</p> <div> <amp-script layout="container" src="customjs.js"> </amp-script> </div> </body>

-It will result in this:
+It would result in this:

 <body> <p>Hello!</p> <div> <amp-script layout="container" src="customjs.js"> <span></span> </amp-script> </div> </body>